Itinerary Location: Chelsea | Duration: 6 Hours

-For if she’d spent a few hours in SW3, she could have written a song about ancient secret gardens, charming independent bookshops, a pub with a roaring fire, and the world’s greatest eggs.
+For if she’d spent a few hours in SW3, she could have written a song about ancient secret gardens, charming independent bookshops, a delightfully cosy pub, and the world’s greatest eggs.
 As it is, she masterfully encapsulated the fleeting moments of youthful romance within a few enduring verses.
 Potato, potato.

 So consider this our own love song to Chelsea – the perfect way to spend a morning (and an afternoon) in West London’s cinnamon-bricked neighbourhood.

 Your day begins, you’ll be glad to know, with the finest eggs available to humanity.
 Aussie chef Bill Granger has built up a reputation almost for his folded scrambled eggs alone… though his ricotta hot cakes pull up a close second.
 He now heads up five eponymous cafés across London, and as luck would have it, this itinerary begins at Granger & Co Chelsea, a five minute walk from Sloane Square tube.

 Cross the square itself to head up the picturesque Pavilion Road, and into Granger & Co.
 Take a pew on the forest green velvet benches downstairs, or out on the terrace, and wash down your brunch with Bill’s bloody mary (spiked with Korean chilli) or a marmalade-laden breakfast martini, and do a little window-shopping at a distance as you prepare to mooch around: